microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### ExecuteCommandLists Call-Site Validation Phase

 Texture layout is the only transient property of resources that propagate from one `ExecuteCommandLists` call to the next.
 When Synchronized Command Queue Execution is enabled, texture layout can be accurately resolved to enable validation of record-time layout assumptions.
 This applies only to non-simultaneous-access texture resources.
-Simultaneous-access textures always have a `COMMON` layout, and buffers have no layout.
+Simultaneous-access textures have an immutable layout, and buffers have no layout.

 Since layout can only be changed using the Barrier API, the debug layer only needs to keep track of Layout Barriers to track texture layout.
 This is in contrast to Legacy Resource Barriers, which needed to account for resource state promotion and decay.